rackd/mddp/README.md

  ./stop.sh
 ```
 ## Reconfiguring & Production Tips
 - For production, Apache NiFi and Apache Kafka will have to be reconfigured.
-This includes security method, network addresses, clustering (if applicable), etc.
+This includes security methods, network addresses, clustering (if applicable), etc.